miguel-mmt2/system-configs/README.md

 # Development Environment Setup

 This repository serves as a version-controlled backup of my development environment.
-It includes configuration files, package lists, editor settings, and automation scripts to streamline machine setup and ensure consistency across systems.
+It includes configuration files, package lists, editor settings, and automation scripts to streamline machine setup.
 ## Contents

 This repository includes:

 - Homebrew package list (homebrew/Brewfile)
 - Visual Studio Code settings and extensions
-- Terminal configuration files (.zshrc, .bash_profile, .aliases)
+- Terminal configuration files (.zshrc)
-- Global Git configuration (.gitconfig)
 - Optional macOS system defaults
 - Installation script for bootstrapping a new machine